usmankhalid444/react-native-range-chart/readMe.md

 # react-native-range-chart

 ## Description
-`react-native-range-chart` is a versatile range slider component for React Native, which includes a range slider with one or two handles and an integrated column chart.
+`react-native-range-chart` is a versatile and customizable range slider component for React Native, which includes a range slider with one or two handles and an integrated column chart.
 The column heights represent the frequency of occurrences, making it easy to visualize data distribution within a defined range.

 ![App Screenshot](https://i.postimg.cc/59Lr6dPC/Screenshot-2024-10-31-at-11-07-11-PM.png)
 ![App Screenshot](https://i.postimg.cc/9FBNYPHX/Screenshot-2024-10-31-at-11-07-41-PM.png)